Neighbors help neighbors caught in Omaha snowstorm

 “It’s just nice to get outside and get some fresh air,” said Naughton.

 Now that the snow has stopped, Omaha Public Works officials say the private contractors are out.
-In the last hour, about 150 small trucks started working in the neighborhoods.
+Late Tuesday afternoon, about 150 small trucks started working in the neighborhoods.

 You’ve heard this before: If you don’t need to be out, it would be wise to stay inside.